 We eat a lot of pasta in my house, partly because I’m Italian-American and partly because it’s incredibly easy, inexpensive, and kid-friendly.
-A bowl of pasta always goes over well with my kids, almost regardless of what it’s served with, so we eat it at least once a week.
-So I do my best to pack nutrition into the sauce to ensure they are getting a lot of the good stuff they need—even if they decide that they don’t want whatever side veggie I’ve made.
+It always goes over well with my kids, almost regardless of what it’s served with, so we eat it at least once a week.
+I love to pack nutrition into the sauce to ensure they are getting a lot of the good stuff they need with hardly any extra work on my part!